 So Peter was kept in prison, but earnest prayer for him was made to God by the church.
-(Acts 12:5)
+(Acts 12)

-Such a simple verse but yet a powerful principle.
-One of the original disciples of Jesus had just been executed by the same man who proceeded to arrest Peter with the intent on executing him in front of all of Jerusalem.
-Peter was the prominent leader of the early church and now the church needed to do something quick to rescue their great brother and leader.
+Such a simple verse and yet a super-powerful principle.
+One of the original disciples of Jesus had just been executed by Herod Agrippa, the King of Judea and the grandson of Herod the Great.
+Herod then proceeded to arrest Peter with the intent on executing him in front of everyone in Jerusalem.
+Peter was one of the prominent leaders of the early church, and so the church needed to do something quick to rescue their great brother and leader.

 I do not believe that this early group of Christians prayed because they were fearful to do anything else.
-I truly believe they prayed because they felt this was the most effective way to assist their brother in danger.
+I truly believe they prayed because they felt that this was the most effective first step to help their brother in danger.